91springboard/how-tos/README.md

      Execute `npm install -g jsdoc` to install JSDoc globally because JSDoc will be used in many projects to generate HTML version of code documentation.

  1. BitBucket's SourceTree: SourceTree is a GUI app to simplify your interactions with Git and Mercurial repositories.
 You do not need to write commands in the terminal.
+A free Mercurial and Git Client for Windows and Mac platforms.
+It provides a graphical interface for repositories, between users and Git, in which simplifies its use for beginners, who haven’t mastered Git, and experts, who can be more productive focusing solely on the code.

        - MacOS: [Install SourceTree v2.1](https://downloads.atlassian.com/software/sourcetree/SourceTree_2.1.dmg).
 Latest version have login issues.
        - Windows: [Install SourceTree latest version](https://www.sourcetreeapp.com/)